syedmuhammadfarhan/ecommerce-sanity-reduxtoolkit-stripe/README.md

 - NEXT.js 13
 - Tailwind CSS
 - Sanity as Content Management System (CMS)
-- Redux Toolkit for store and state managment
+- Redux Toolkit for store and State Management
 - Stripe for payment integration
+- React icons
+- React Hot Toast
+- Drizzle ORM

 ### Link

-Website is deployed in vercel.
+The website is deployed in Vercel.
 - [Live URL](https://ecommerce-sanity-reduxtoolkit-stripe.vercel.app/)

 ### Screenshot

-![Screenshot of homepage of Dine Market e-commerce](/public/Screenshot.png) Search bar is for the styling purpose only
+![Screenshot of homepage of Dine Market e-commerce](/public/Screenshot.png) The search bar is for styling purpose only